 Emily Stowe, Canada’s first woman doctor and the founder of Women’s College Hospital.
 The Emily Stowe Society is a community of individuals, foundations and corporations dedicated to breaking down barriers to careers in health sciences research for bright young minds in Canada.

 In Canada today, women – and particularly women from diverse communities – continue to be underrepresented at all levels of the health sciences field.
-In fact, only 28% of Canada’s scientists are women.
+In fact, according to Statistics Canada, women make up only 23% of science and technology workers among Canadians aged 25 to 64.
 Without equity in the health research community, we simply cannot achieve equity in healthcare.
-As home to one of the only hospital-based research institutes in the world focused on the health of women – with women comprising over 50% of our scientists and 70% of our physicians – Women’s College Hospital is working to change that.
+As home to one of the only hospital-based research institutes in the world focused on the health of women – with women comprising over 60% of our scientists and 53% of our physicians – Women’s College Hospital is working to change that.

-With a special focus on supporting individuals from equity-seeking communities that are severely underrepresented in the health sciences, The Emily Stowe Society supports the Emily Stowe Scholar Program at the Women’s College Hospital which has a collective mission to engage, retain and advance researchers at every stage of their careers.
+With a special focus on supporting individuals from equity-seeking communities that are severely underrepresented in the health sciences, The Emily Stowe Society supports the Emily Stowe Scholars Program at the Women’s College Hospital which has a collective mission to engage, retain and advance researchers at every stage of their careers.

 Who is Emily Stowe?